soedinglab/MMseqs2/README.md

 17/10/2017 MMseqs2 has just been published at [Nature Biotechnology](https://www.nature.com/nbt/journal/vaop/ncurrent/full/nbt.3988.html).

-## Help welcome!
-If you would like to contribute to MMseqs2 development, we would be glad to hear from you.
-This can be as paid research assistant or intern, bachelor, master or PhD student or postdoc.
-Contact: johannes.soeding at mpibpc.mpg.de.

 ## Installation
 MMseqs2 can be used by compiling from source, downloading a statically compiled version, using [Homebrew](https://github.com/Homebrew/brew), [conda](https://github.com/conda/conda) or [Docker](https://github.com/moby/moby).
 MMseqs2 requires a 64-bit system (check with `uname -a | grep x86_64`) with at least the SSE4.1 instruction set (check by executing `cat /proc/cpuinfo | grep sse4_1` on Linux or `sysctl -a | grep machdep.cpu.features | grep SSE4.1` on MacOS).